outworldly/PMC/Accountability.md

 # Mercenaries and Private Military Companies (PMCs)

-## Introduction
-- Mercenaries and PMCs are individuals or groups who are hired by governments or private entities to provide military services.
-- The use of mercenaries and PMCs raises concerns about their impact on the principles of the UN Charter and the self-determination of peoples.

 ## UN Charter and the Use of Power
 - Governments and PMCs should not use their power in a way that undermines the self-determination of peoples or jeopardizes the independence and sovereignty of a state.
 - The extreme view mentioned does not consider all the principles of the UN Charter, including the right of self-defense (Article 51).